slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Believe you can, and you’re halfway there.
 If you say it with confidence, you are who you say you are.
 So you’re only as good as your next speech.
 If you don’t believe you are good, you'll never be good.
 - It’s really hard to have self-esteem.
 Everyone wants to take it from you.
 A boss, a teacher, a parent, a friend, a lover.
 - The greatest demonstration of power and security is to actually make oneself defenseless, to become as comfortable with one’s weaknesses as possible.
 When accompanied by authenticity and personal accountability, vulnerability is almost always an extremely attractive behavior.
 When it’s not attractive, then it signals legitimate incompatibility.
+- The space you take up in the world indicates to others and yourself how confident you feel.

 ### On arrogance and entitlement

 > *'Arrogance is a smokescreen for insecurity.' -- Amy Cuddy*

-Understand the frontier between confidence and arrogance.
 Confidence is not walking into a room thinking you are better than everyone, it’s walking in not having to compare yourself with anyone.
 Someone else’s strengths don’t make you look bad, but being jealous and insecure does.

 Entitlement comes in two forms: